gargpriyank/ibmcloud-iac-examples/README.md

-# This repository is created to cover some examples related to IBM cloud IaaS, PaaS, SaaS and IaC services.
+# This repository covers some IaC examples to lay down IBM cloud infrastructure.